StackExchange/dnscontrol/documentation/provider/powerdns.md

 This will set a default SOA for all zones managed by this dnscontrol instance.
-Note that you might want to have different SOAs for different zones, for example a very low `ttl` for kubernetes managed zones, this can be handled with an `if`-statement in the for loop.
+Note that you might want to have different SOAs for different zones, for example a very low `ttl` for Kubernetes (K8s) managed zones, this can be handled with an `if`-statement in the for loop.